The Acunetix Login Sequence Recorder can be used to test password-protected areas of your website automatically.

 In the final step, the LSR will try to identify a valid session automatically.
 The session pattern is required, so that the Scanner will be able to know the difference between an invalid (logged out) and a valid (logged in) session.
 If the scanner is able to know that the session has been invalidated, it can replay the login sequence and validate the session again.

 This is done by comparing the logged in and logged out states of the web application.
 There may be cases where no difference can be identified automatically.
-In such cases, you will need to either configure it by navigating to pages and let the Recorder identify the pattern, or it can also be done manually.
+In such cases, you will need to either configure it by navigating to pages and let the LSR identify the pattern, or it can also be done manually.
+In addition to authentication mechanisms that rely on cookies, the LSR also supports authentication mechanisms that rely on HTML5 LocalStorage.

 - This can be done by browsing to authenticated areas of the website that will return a different response depending on the user being logged in or logged out.